ivardesign/hrext07-my-cruddy-app/README.md

 - [ ] Add function should ouput to display: entry data (ToDo item) with unique edit and delete buttons
 - [ ] Rearrange UI
 - [ ] Clear button: should be obvious that Clear means to clear all ToDos and maybe say 'Clear all'

+This app is not meant to be practical.
+It is simply an exercise in basic use of localstorage and elementary JS/JQuery.